Tutorial: Enable co-management for existing Configuration Manager clients

 On the Configuration complete page, select Exit.

-If you experience issues with completing hybrid Azure AD join for domain joined Windows devices, see Troubleshooting hybrid Azure AD join for Windows current devices.
+If you experience issues with completing Microsoft Entra hybrid join for domain joined Windows devices, see Troubleshooting Microsoft Entra hybrid join for Windows current devices.

-Configure Client Settings to direct clients to register with Azure AD
+Configure Client Settings to direct clients to register with Microsoft Entra ID

-Use Client Settings to configure Configuration Manager clients to automatically register with Azure AD.
+Use Client Settings to configure Configuration Manager clients to automatically register with Microsoft Entra ID.

 Open the Configuration Manager console > Administration > Overview > Client Settings, and then edit the Default Client Settings.